 On the first day of the conference, presentations took place from a mix of entomologists, public health specialists, architects, entrepreneurs, and economists.
 Talks on the current threat of vector-borne diseases and the changing housing environment, particularly in in sub-Saharan Africa, were followed by a series of talks from entrepreneurs sharing innovations that have been introduced in various parts of the world.
-Highlights included a recycling initiative in Mexico aiming to reduce breeding sites for dengue vectors, and a new low-cost house design using bamboo that has shown success in parts of South East Asia.
+Highlights included a recycling initiative in Mexico aiming to reduce breeding sites for dengue vectors, and a new that has shown success in parts of South East Asia.

 On the second day, the group split into five workshops focusing on the following topics: basic research; strategic thinking/advocacy; new tools and approaches; economics and scale-up; and community-based approaches.
 It was great to discuss future challenges and opportunities in these topics amongst such a diverse group.